 - Total sales closed

-- Number of replies
+- Number of customer replies

 - Percentage of the replies

-- Quality of the replies
+- Quality of customer feedback

-- Time spent on task
+- Time spent on a task

-- Time spent on sprint
+- Time spent on a sprint

 - Number of hotfixes completed